JimmyMcBride/me/posts/how-to-get-started-with-typescript.md

 Deno is super cool.
 I'm not going to go into it too deep here, but it comes with native support for TypeScript and uses Rust to compile your TypeScript code into JavaScript. 😲 [You can install it and read more about Deno here!](https://deno.land/)

 With Node, you can run `npm i -g typescript ts-node` to add it globally to your computer.
-Then you can create TypeScript files and run them as you would with node, but with ts-node instead.
+Then you can create TypeScript files and run them as you would with Node, but with ts-node instead.
 Example: `ts-node index.ts` will run your TypeScript file, similar to how `node index.js` would work.
 Libraries and frameworks like Vue and React often come with TypeScript templates you can use to bootstrap a project with TypeScript.

 ### The Syntax